Hélène Grimaud – Biography

 She could be called a Renaissance woman for our times.
 Hélène Grimaud is not just a deeply passionate and committed musical artist whose pianistic accomplishments play a central role in her life.
 She is a woman with multiple talents that extend far beyond the instrument she plays with such poetic expression and peerless technical control.
 The French artist has established herself as a committed wildlife conservationist, a compassionate human rights activist and as a writer.

-Grimaud was born in 1969 in Aix-en-Provence where she began her piano studies at the conservatory with Jacqueline Courtin and subsequently under Pierre Barbizet in Marseille.
+Grimaud was born in 1969 in Aix-en-Provence and began her piano studies at the local conservatory with Jacqueline Courtin before going on to work with Pierre Barbizet in Marseille.
 She was accepted into the Paris Conservatoire at just 13 and won first prize in piano performance a mere three years later.
 She continued to study with György Sándor and Leon Fleisher until, in 1987, she gave her well-received debut recital in Tokyo.
-The same year the renowned conductor Daniel Barenboim invited her to perform with the Orchestre de Paris.
+That same year, renowned conductor Daniel Barenboim invited her to perform with the Orchestre de Paris.

-This marked the launch of Grimaud’s musical career; one highlighted by concerts with most of the world’s major orchestras and many celebrated conductors.
+This marked the launch of Grimaud’s musical career, characterised ever since by concerts with most of the world’s major orchestras and many celebrated conductors.
 Her recordings have been critically acclaimed and awarded numerous accolades, among them the Cannes Classical Recording of the Year, Choc du Monde de la musique, Diapason d’or, Grand Prix du disque, Record Academy Prize (Tokyo), Midem Classic Award and the Echo Award.

 For most people, establishing and running an environmental organisation or having a flourishing career as a musician would be accomplishment enough.
-Yet, remarkably, Hélène Grimaud has also found time to pursue writing.
-Her first book, Variations Sauvages, was published in French in 2003 and subsequently translated into English, Japanese, Dutch and German.
-Her second book, Leçons particulières, which is part novel and part autobiography, followed in 2005.
-Most recently she published Retour à Salem, also a semi-autobiographical novel, which was released in French in October 2013.
+Yet, remarkably, Hélène Grimaud has also found time to pursue writing, publishing three books that have appeared in various languages.
+Her first, Variations Sauvages, appeared in 2003.
+It was followed in 2005 by Leçons particulières, and in 2013 by Retour à Salem, both semi-autobiographical novels.

 Hélène Grimaud is undoubtedly a multi-faceted artist.
 Her deep dedication to her musical career, both in performances and recordings, is reflected and reciprocally amplified by the scope and depth of her environmental and literary pursuits.